NBA Power Rankings Heading into 2017 All-Star Game

 The immortal Raef LaFrentz managed to block six shots and hit at least four treys on three different occasions.
 Because of course he did.

 So there you have it.
-The Nets are terrible, Lopez is not the reason why, and LaFrentz is a basketball god.
+The Nets are terrible, Lopez is not the reason why, and LaFrentz was a basketball god.

 29. Los Angeles Lakers